 Owning a family business can be very satisfying on so many levels.
-Working with your spouse, child, parent, sibling, relying on one another for business success can be strengthen of family ties.
+Working with your spouse, child, parent, sibling, relying on one another for business success can strengthen family ties.
 Growing a business together to higher levels of structure and prosperity is something to be proud of.
 Even successful businesses may need someone outside it to process the emotional dynamics, which entangle decision-making.
-Shelly’s own practice prospered because he had ongoing business decision consultation with a “go to person,” through the years he and his wife Raye worked closely together in running a successful growing counseling practice.

 Regardless of business structure, family businesses share certain issues not shared by non-family businesses.
 Boundary and identity issues are obvious in family businesses, as are overlapping authority and communication issues.
 Personal familial and couple issues infect office dynamics.
 Sometimes one family member has psychological/behavioral issues getting in the way of smooth business functioning, in another there is generational conflict around how the business should progress.

 43 E Jefferson Ave, Naperville, IL 60540